Darcy Conyers

-Darcy Conyers (1919–1973) was a British screenwriter, actor, producer and film director.
+Darcy Conyers (1919–1972) was a British screenwriter, actor, producer and film director.
 He is sometimes credited as D'Arcy Conyers.

+He made a number of films with Brian Rix.

 He was the founder and creator of Bistro Vino in South Kensington, London, in 1964 - possibly the first casual dining restaurant in London.
 He also opened The Reject China Shop in Beauchamp Place, London SW3.
+He died in November of 1972.